Health insurance in South Africa

 Is it necessary to take out international health insurance for an expatriation to South Africa?

-If you are planning to expatriate, or are thinking of expatriating to South Africa, it is essential to take out international health insurance.
-On the one hand, there is a huge price differential between the public and private healthcare sectors.
-In the public sector, the quality of care is poor, and waiting times for appointments are long and far apart.
-In the private sector, you’ll be treated by highly qualified doctors, with very short waiting times, and receive top-quality care.
-Taking out private international insurance will cover your expenses at unbeatable rates, and allow you to receive treatment in private facilities without breaking the bank.
+If you are planning to expatriate, or are thinking of expatriating to South Africa, you need to take out health insurance in South Africa.
+First of all, there’s a huge difference in price between the public and private healthcare sectors.
+In the public sector, care is of low quality.
+As a result, care and waiting times for appointments are long and far apart.
+In the private sector, you’ll be treated by highly qualified doctors.
+Moreover, waiting times are very short, and you’ll receive top-quality care.
+Taking out private insurance will cover your costs at unbeatable rates.
+What’s more, this insurance will enable you to receive treatment in private establishments without breaking the bank.

 Which private health insurance for South Africa and for whom?